-Bo An is a President's Council Chair Associate Professor, and Assistant Chair (Innovation) at the School of Computer Science and Engineering of the Nanyang Technological University (NTU).
+Bo An is a Professor and Assistant Chair (Innovation) at the School of Computer Science and Engineering of the Nanyang Technological University (NTU).
 He is also Co-Director of Artificial Intelligence Research Institute (AI.R) of NTU.
 He was a Nanyang Assistant Professor during 2014-2018.
 Prior to join NTU in 2013, he spent one year as an Associate Professor at the Institute of Computing Technology of the Chinese Academy of Sciences.
 During October 2010 to June 2012, he was a Postdoctoral Researcher at the University of Southern California, working with Professor Milind Tambe.
 He received the Ph.D degree in Computer Science from the University of Massachusetts, Amherst, where he was advised by Professor Victor Lesser.
 Prior to that, he received the B.Sc. and M.Sc. degrees in Computer Science from Chongqing University, China.